Extensive tip-splitting of injected organic liquid into an aqueous viscoelastic fluid: Conclusion

 \section{Conclusion}

-In this study, we examined the fingering pattern dynamics of viscoelastic material in a Hele--Shaw cell to simulate possible engineering environments (such as for oil recovery) and geophysical scenarios (such as water migration in a subducting plate).
-Our system consisted of wormlike micellar solution as an outer viscoelastic fluid situated in a cell with a gap width of 0.5 mm.
+Our study focuses on exploring the behavior of viscoelastic materials in a Hele-Shaw cell, which can help simulate engineering and geophysical environments.
+Specifically, we examined the fingering pattern dynamics of a wormlike micellar solution, which was used as an outer viscoelastic fluid in a cell.
 We used an incompressible viscous liquid, tetradecane stained with oil red, as the inner fluid.
-The inner fluid was injected from the center of the cell at a fixed injection rate $Q$.
+The inner fluid was injected from the center of the cell at a fixed rate $Q$, which was chosen to ensure that the outer fluid behaved elastically with slow relaxation, allowing for the injection of fluid irreversibly.

-Upon the injection of the inner fluid, a fingering pattern appeared.
-We observed a transition in the fingering pattern when the injection rate was greater than $Q=$ 1 mL/min.
-The transition was characterized by a change in the finger width, from thick to thin.
-Furthermore, calculating the Deborah number from the measured finger velocity suggests that the outer fluid should be considered as an elastic solid.
-The fingering behavior after the surface of the substrate had been treated shows that the thin fingers can be explained by the delamination of the outer viscoelastic fluid from the bottom surface.
-The thick fingers that appear at the earlier stages seem to be caused by bulk fracture formation.

-These results are in vivid contrast to previous observations of viscoelastic fingering, in which the transition from viscous to elastic behavior leads to bulk fracture formation~\cite{Mora2010, Lemaire1991}.
-In our case, the delamination of material from the substrate led to the finger formation.
-This difference may be triggered by the fact that we used organic (inner) and aqueous (outer) fluids.
-The (oleophilic) resin substrate may be another key factor.
-Combining these material properties, the inner fluid tends to prefer the substrate, resulting in the delamination process.
-The fluorine coating produces a less-oleophilic substrate surface, and suppresses the appearance of delamination.

-These findings suggest that the viscoelasticity of the displaced fluid has a striking effect on the injection behavior.
-In particular, both delamination and fracture formation should be taken into account when considering the displacement process.
-Furthermore, our findings reveal that the interfacial energy of the substrate, modified by the chemical treatment, alters the fingering behavior completely.
-Our findings exemplify that the effect of interfacial energy in the existing solid layer should be considered in the oil recovery process or during water migration in a subducting mantle.

-In future studies, it would be interesting to investigate whether the quenched disorder would change the fingering dynamics.
-As we mentioned, the application of our results is related to the injection of fluid into the soil, which can be considered as an inhomogeneous substrate both chemically and geometrically.
-For this reason, the effect of random arrangements of interfacial energy on the fingering behavior should be examined in future.